mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

 HC Outgoing Broadcast Packets                   0
 ```

-## Create a “dummy” Kubernetes Node for the BIGIP device
+## Create a “dummy” Kubernetes Node for the BIG-IP device

 Include all of the flannel Annotations.
 Define the backend-data and public-ip Annotations with data from the BIG-IP VXLAN: